riplaboratory/wireless_benchmarking/README.md

 ## Hardware Setup

-- Power Ubiquity Prism (or Ubiquiti Bullet) using a Power Over Ethernet (POE) adapter
+- Power Ubiquiti Prism (or Ubiquiti Bullet) using a Power Over Ethernet (POE) adapter
 - Connect LAN connection of POE to computer via Ethernet
 - Ensure the computer is connected to that Ethernet connection in the Network Manager
-- Power on second Ubiquity Prism (or Ubiquiti Bullet) using a (POE) adapter
+- Power on second Ubiquiti Prism (or Ubiquiti Bullet) using a (POE) adapter
 - Connect LAN connection of POE to second computer via Ethernet
 - Ensure the two prisms connect to each other by checking the indicator lights